AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 2 - Natural Language Processing/README.md

 In order to connect to our LH, you will need to connect to our AAU 5G network first.
 The password will be given on the lecture day.

 #### 2.3.2 Log in LH
-Access the [mir](mir.com) with the Username: Distributor, The password will be given on the lecture day.
+To control the LH, you need to access the [mir](mir.com) with the Username: Distributor, The password will be given on the lecture day.

 ## 3. Building Online Dataset and Training your Model
 We will provide a live demo during the lecture to show you how to use [wit.ai](https://wit.ai/) service to build your own dialogue corpus and training the model.